scryptedapp/scripts.scrypted.app/camera-chromecast-button.md

 This script will create a button that can stream a camera on a Chromecast compatible device (Google Hubs, Chromecast, etc).

 ::: warning
-Casting to Chromecast requires the Scrypted Cloud plugin.
+Casting to Chromecast requires the Chromecast and Scrypted Cloud plugins.
 :::